Family-friendly Poldark walks

 Holywell Bay beach walk

 Gorgeous Holywell Bay with its sweep of golden sand and towering sand dunes has become somewhat synonymous with Poldark.
 Whether it’s Dwight and Caroline galloping on horseback, villagers hauling in the latest smuggling loot or Ross and Demelza wading through the shallows, the Bay with its iconic Gull Rock are rarely far from screen.
-Visit at low tide to walk the width of the beach and have races up and down the sand dunes.
-Kids will also love Holywell Bay Fun Park just a short stroll from the National Trust beach where Poldark meets fun.
-Entry is free and there are over 25 rides and attractions to keep the whole family busy.
+Visit at low tide to walk the length of the beach and have races up and down the sand dunes.

 Wheal Coates on Cornwall’s north coast near St Agnes is legendary for two reasons; the iconic tin mine which sits beautifully against a backdrop of the mighty Atlantic Ocean and hedgehog ice-creams!
 Yes, hedgehog ice-creams; they’re a delicious concoction of Cornish ice cream, covered in clotted cream and topped with crushed hazelnuts.
 Yum!